prithmanickam/Green-Workplace/timelog.md

 ### 17 Dec 2023
 * *1.5 hours*  Created an algorithm to predict overall journey from the transport predicted data and display it.

+### 19 Dec 2023
+* *10 hours*  Added mobile login page, allows users to maually edit journey, fetches users team to distribute the footprint total, and submits and values to the database.

+### 20 Dec 2023
+* *5 hours*  Fixed algorithm by ignoring Still detections and closing vehicle group from consecutive Walking detections.
+Add entries automatically based on entire journey / primary transport modes.